yashojha87/atlassian-mcp-server/packages/jira/README.md

 - `summary` (string, required): Issue summary
 - `description` (string, required): Issue description in format suitable for JIRA Data Center edition (JIRA Wiki Markup)
 - `issueTypeId` (string, required): ID of the issue type
-- `customFields` (object, optional): Custom fields in the format of { fieldId: value } where fieldId is the custom field ID (e.g., 'customfield_10001')
+- `customFields` (object or string, optional): Custom fields either as an object or as a JSON string (for MCP inspector testing)

-Example with custom fields:
+Example with custom fields as an object:
 ```json
 {
   "projectId": "PROJECT",